 10" 78 RPM Records

-Typical groove radii are approximately 60-62mm (inner) to 117-120mm (outer).
-For single-track recordings (one song per side), Löfgren B alignment is recommended as it minimises average tracking error across the entire side.
+Typical groove radii: 60-62mm (inner) to 117-120mm (outer).
+For single-track recordings (one song per side), Löfgren B alignment is recommended as it minimizes average tracking error across the entire side.

 12" 78 RPM Records

-Typical groove radii are approximately 60-65mm (inner) to 135-145mm (outer).
+Typical groove radii: 60-65mm (inner) to 135-145mm (outer).
 These were typically used for classical music and orchestral recordings requiring longer playing time.

 Example Tonearm Mounting Distances